Beetlejuice Beetlejuice: Development

 In September 2011, Warner Bros. hired Seth Grahame-Smith, who collaborated with Burton on Dark Shadows and Abraham Lincoln: Vampire Hunter (both 2012), to write and produce a sequel to Beetlejuice.
 Grahame-Smith signed on with the intention of doing "a story that is worthy of us actually doing this for real, something that is not just about cashing in, is not just about forcing a remake or a reboot down someone's throat".
 He was also adamant that Keaton would return and that Warner Bros. would not recast the role.
 Burton and Keaton had not officially signed on but would return if the script was good enough.
 Grahame-Smith met with Keaton in February 2012, "We talked for a couple of hours and talked about big picture stuff.
 It's a priority for Warner Bros.
 It's a priority for Tim.
 [Michael's] been wanting to do it for 20 years and he'll talk to anybody about it who will listen".

 I don't wanna be the guy that destroys the legacy and the memory of the first film, I would rather die.
 I would rather just not make it, I'd rather just throw the whole thing away than make something that pays no respect and doesn't live up even close to the legacy of the first film.
 The story would be set in a real time frame from 1988.
 This will be a true 26 or 27 years later sequel.
-What's great is that for Beetlejuice [sic], time means nothing in the afterlife, but the world outside is a different story.
+What's great is that for Beetlejuice, time means nothing in the afterlife, but the world outside is a different story.